-If the condition has not been abated within the specified time limit, the Department of Environmental Services is authorized to abate the conditions by causing the removal of the accumulations. [at the City's expense,] The City shall immediately thereafter be entitled to recover all costs to the City [the cost of which shall be recovered] from the owner, lessee or occupant in an action at law in the Court of Common Pleas, and when the suit, with statement of claim, with description of the premises, is filed by the City, the prothonotary shall index it upon the judgment docket, and the City shall have a lien for the amount of the claim against the premises.
+If the condition has not been abated within the specified time limit, the Department of Environmental Services is authorized to abate the conditions by causing the removal of the accumulations. [at the City's expense,] The City shall immediately thereafter be entitled to recover all costs to the City [the cost of which shall be recovered] of such removal [the cost of which shall be recovered] from the owner, lessee or occupant in an action at law in the Court of Common Pleas, and when the suit, with statement of claim, with description of the premises, is filed by the City, the prothonotary shall index it upon the judgment docket, and the City shall have a lien for the amount of the claim against the premises.
 Such lien for the recovery of the costs to the City of abating the unlawful accumulation of municipal waste, recyclable materials, bulky rubbish, dirt or other refuse shall be in addition to any fine or penalty imposed under section 619.14 of this Chapter for any violation of this Chapter or of the Waste Regulations hereunder.